MSP Vendor Management

 5. Budget: The cost of IT services can vary widely between an internal IT team and an MSP.
 It’s important to weigh the costs against the benefits of each option and choose the solution that best fits the business’s budget and overall needs.

-Hybrid model: The third path
+Hybrid model: the third path

 Now, there’s a third option that has the best of both worlds: Having both an internal IT team and a managed service provider.
 By working together, they can complement each other’s strengths and weaknesses, providing a well-rounded approach to IT management.